evolutiatech/evolutiatech/README.md

 ### "Think about math, don't know how to do calculations, go study"
 ---

-### 1. Summation Operator reduced to pseudocode (Neural Networks in ANSI C89/90 Multiparadigms)
+### 1. Summation Operator reduced to pseudocode

 <p align="justify">
 The above equation is a summation.
 If you are unfamiliar with sigma notation, it is essentially the same thing as a programming for loop.
 </p>

 <img width="1145" height="355" alt="Image" src="https://github.com/user-attachments/assets/5e856cb7-3593-4e64-a5e0-60bdadb670de" />

+### 2. Neural Networks in ANSI C89/90 Multiparadigms

 ---